Project packaging

 Cross packaging

-rp-cli local package run helloworld-binding --target aarch64 --project my-awesome-project-1
+rp-cli local package build helloworld-binding --project my-awesome-project-1 --arch aarch64

 Native packaging